-UBC’s Faculty of Education prepares professionals for practice in a wide range of education-related fields, from preschool through adulthood
+Preparing professionals for practice in a wide range of education-related fields

-For over 50 years, the Faculty of Education has served the international education community through leadership in research, service, and advocacy.
+The UBC Faculty of Education is one of the leading faculties of education in the world.
+For over 60 years, the Faculty of Education has served the international education community through leadership in research, service, and advocacy.

-In British Columbia, more than 45% of the province’s elementary teachers, the majority of secondary teachers, and a significant proportion of BC’s special needs and First Nations teachers, counsellors, school administrators, school psychologists, and vocational rehabilitation counsellors, are prepared by the UBC Faculty of Education for their important roles.
+With the Faculty’s Alumni exceeding 52,686 members, it doesn’t make it hard to believe that in British Columbia, more than 45% of the elementary teachers, the majority of secondary teachers, and a significant proportion of British Columbia’s special needs and First Nations teachers, counsellors, school administrators, school psychologists, and vocational rehabilitation counsellors, are prepared by the Faculty of Education at the University of British Columbia.

 Find out more about our projects in the Dadaab Refugee Camp, our Indigenous Teacher Education Program (NITEP), our work in learning technologies, and the many professional development opportunities for teaching professionals we offer year round.